 You are allowed to quote from published works “according to custom”, and to an extent which is motivated by the context.
 “According to custom” means that quoting is only allowed if it is motivated by the purpose.
 For example, you can be permitted to quote from a work when you are writing a review, or an academic text.
 The originator should always be mentioned when his/her work is used.

 A paper isn´t written by cut-and-paste from lots of sources.
 The purpose of writing a paper (by student or researcher) is to show that you have mastered the field, that you know the important sources and what they stand for, that you are well-read on the subject.
 You can show your mastery of the subject by paraphrasing.

 Copyright and images

 Wikimedia Commons is one source of illustrations that are free to use – as long as you add information about usage rights.
 For each image there is, under the heading Licensing, information about which CC- or GNU-licens that is applicable.
-See also the short video about Creative Commons at the bottom of this page.
+For a good overview – see the short video about Creative Commons (Link at the bottom of this page).

 Photographic works are free to use if

 - the photographer died before 1 January 1944